perokvist/event-driven-architecture/index.md

 ## 4. Log subscription

-In this variant we only write to the log, and then reads the log to update local state.
-This way we only have one transaction when writing to the logs.
+In this variant we only write to the log, and then read the log to update local state.
+This way we only have one transaction when writing to the log.
 This have similarities with using logs to avoid dual writes as detailed in [kafka dual writes](https://www.confluent.io/blog/using-logs-to-build-a-solid-data-infrastructure-or-why-dual-writes-are-a-bad-idea/).